taigaoma1997/benchmark_in_de/README.md

 ```

 The way to generate free-from structures is similar to [this](https://github.com/shapely/shapely).
+We also give the code to generate images in file './tasks2_free_form/image_process.py'.

 # Cite